 ● You took your tab and tapped on your news app

-● There was a relevancy match
+● There was a relevant match

-● The newspaper surfaced on your tab’s display
+● Newspaper surfaced on your tab’s display

-Every moment, this incident is happening to every single web-connected smart device from every corner of this planet.
+Every moment, this incident happening to every single web-connected smart device from every corner of this planet.
 Healthcare, transportation, education, society, finance, global transactions, business or else, our society is made of, just name it and it’s connected to the internet.

 First, there was SaaS (Software as a service).
-I have a business, I need to generate Invoices, I will just use a provider that creates those invoices for me, without having to reinvent the wheel all by myself.
+I have a business; I need to generate Invoices, I will just use a provider that creates those invoices for me, without having to reinvent the wheel all by myself.
 That is SaaS.

 Then came PaaS (Platform as a service).
-I have a business, I want to sell things to customers, the physical market is too crowded and requires inventory and infrastructure.
-Let me find a Platform where I can sell my products easily (eBay, Alibaba, SnapDeal).
+I have a business.
+I want to sell things to customers.
+The physical market is too crowded and requires inventory and infrastructure.
+Let me find a platform where I can sell my products easily (eBay, Alibaba, SnapDeal).
 That’s PaaS.

 Up next is DaaS (Data as a service).
-I have a business, I want to sell things to customers, I need data and insights into my customer segment and I want to know what works and what does not work.
-There is Gold in Data and I want someone to churn and chew that data for me and give me actionable insights which I can leverage into my business.
+I have a business; I want to sell things to customers, I need data and insights into my customer segment and I want to know what works and what does not work.
+There is Gold in Data and I want someone to churn and chew that data for me and give me actionable insights that I can leverage into my business.

-Today, I can start a service, use Twitter and sell my offering to people I don’t even know, without having to open a shop and without having to meet anyone.
-Just sit there, build my thing, put it on the internet and wait for people to come and buy it.
+Today, I can start a service, use Twitter, and sell my offering to people I don’t even know.
+Without having to open a shop and without having to meet anyone.
+Just sit there, build my thing, put it on the internet, and wait for people to come and buy it.

 The key things I (as a business owner) need are: